LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 As you dot through an object it creates a Proxy for each child dynamically.
-It doesn't modify the data at all - it's is a Proxy wrapper that adds functions to enable change tracking.
+It doesn't modify the data at all - it's a Proxy wrapper that adds functions to enable change tracking.
 -->

 ---